MoonPoet/xaprb-src/content/about.md

 - Don't leave things open-ended, ramble, or make non-specific requests.
 Have a clear "ask," and clear next steps and action items to achieve a specific outcome.
+- If I ask a specific question, give a specific answer.
+Don't reply until you're ready to be specific.
+Do not be vague in response to my specificity.
 - Don't forget things or rely on me to set the agenda.
 Always follow up and follow through.
 Send spell-checked materials in advance.
 - Don't try to pressure or dominate me.
 Don't expect people's opinions of me to